AutoFR: Automated Filter Rule Generation for Adblocking: Filter Lists

 \descr{Filter Rules.} Filter rules for the web (on desktop and mobile) have grown out of the need to block ads and tracking (\ats{}), without causing breakage, as they affect user-facing software (\eg{} browsers and apps).
-They typically block at the HTTP-level and are easily distributed to millions of users using web extensions~\cite{AdblockPlus,AdGuard, uBlock}, but also through built-in browser adblocking \cite{OperaAdblocker,BraveAdlocker}.
-There are different types of filter rules for blocking A\&T: some block outgoing network requests based on URLs; others hide HTML elements, such as DOM elements; JS-based rules (stop JS execution)~\cite{Howtowritefilterrules}.
+They typically block at the HTTP-level and are distributed to millions of users using web extensions and built-in browser adblocking.
+There are different filter rules for blocking A\&T. Some block outgoing network requests based on URLs, while others hide HTML elements (such as DOM elements) and abort JS execution.